InfiniteMonkeyCollective/.github/profile/README.md

 * **SmartStockWebApp:** [https://github.com/InfiniteMonkeyCollective/SmartStockWebApp](https://github.com/InfiniteMonkeyCollective/SmartStockWebApp) - Web application for the SmartStock platform.
 * ...and more to come!

-**Note:** Please replace the example project names and descriptions with your actual repositories and information.

 ## Contact

 For any questions or inquiries, please contact us at: